OSMLatam/OSM-Notes-Ingestion/docs/Testing_Guide.md

 - ✅ **Maintain code quality**
 - ✅ **Integrate with CI/CD**

-**Recommendation:** Use this guide as a reference to maintain the quality and reliability of the OSM-Notes-profile project.
+**Recommendation:** Use this guide as a reference to maintain the quality and reliability of the OSM-Notes-Ingestion project.